All optical chaos synchronization between nonidentical optomechanical cavities: System Modeling

-Our system, as shown in Fig. \ref{fig1}, consists of two micro-toroid based OMCs \cite{kippenberg2005analysis,schliesser2008high,weis2010optomechanically} which are unidirectionally coupled from cavity 1 (master) to cavity 2 (slave) by an optical fiber with $\eta$ being the efficiency of the fiber.
-We assume that each of the cavities has a dimensionless and complex optical mode amplitude $a_{1,2}$ and mechanical mode amplitude $b_{1,2}$, where the subindex ``1" represents master, and ``2" represents the slave.
+Our system, as shown in Fig. \ref{fig1}, consists of two micro-toroid based OMCs \cite{kippenberg2005analysis,schliesser2008high,weis2010optomechanically} which are unidirectionally coupled from cavity 1 (master) to cavity 2 (slave) by an optical fiber of efficiency $\eta$.
+We consider that each of the cavities has a dimensionless and complex optical mode amplitude $a_{1,2}$ and mechanical mode amplitude $b_{1,2}$, where the subindex ``1" represents master, and ``2" represents the slave.
 The intrinsic loss rate of the optical mode in the cavities is given by $\kappa_{i_{1,2}}$ while $\gamma_{m_{1,2}}$ is the loss rate corresponding to mechanical mode.
-The external coupling rate between the cavity and the waveguide (or fiber) is given by $\kappa_{e_{1,2}}$.
-We consider the cavities to be excited by lasers with amplitude $s^{\text{in}}_{1,2}$ and detuning $\Delta_{1,2}$ through the waveguide-cavity coupling mechanism with external coupling rate $\kappa_{s_{1,2}}$ (not shown explicitly in Fig. \ref{fig1}).
-The input (output) optical field of the cavities is labeled by $a^{\text{in}}_{1,2}$ ($a^{\text{out}}_{1,2}$).
+The external coupling rate between the cavities and the optical fiber (or waveguide) channel is given by $\kappa_{e_{1,2}}$.
+We consider the cavities to be excited by continuous wave lasers with constant amplitude $s^{\text{in}}_{1,2}$ and detuning $\Delta_{1,2}$ through separate waveguide-cavity coupling with coupling rate $\kappa_{s_{1,2}}$.
 The detuning is given by the difference between laser frequency ($\omega_L$) and the optical resonance frequency ($\omega_{c_{1,2}}$), which is, $\Delta_{1,2}=\omega_L-\omega_{c_{1,2}}$.
-The block labeled by ``$\Phi_c$" is the phase controller block which adjusts the phase of the propagation delayed optical field $a_{\text{out}}^1$ and the resultant field is fed into cavity 2.
-This block serves an important role in synchronization as discussed later and such block can be experimentally realized by using an optical delay line circuits \cite{caucheteur2010all,wang2017continuously}.
-The efficiency $\eta$ of the optical fiber is set to 1, as we assume that amplifiers can be placed along the way.
-The equation of motions of the variables $a_{1,2}$ and $b_{1,2}$, for a noiseless configuration, are written as
+The input (output) optical field of the cavities through the optical fiber channel is labeled by $a^{\text{in}}_{1,2}$ ($a^{\text{out}}_{1,2}$).
+These fields are related by $a_{1(2)}^{\text{out}}(t)=i\sqrt{\kappa_{e_{1(2)}}}a_{1(2)}(t)+a_{1(2)}^{\text{in}}(t)$ through input-output formalism of optical cavities \cite{walls2008input}.
+Similarly the output fields of the cavities at their respective driving waveguide are given as $s_{1(2)}^{\text{out}}(t)=i\sqrt{\kappa_{s_{1(2)}}}a_{1(2)}(t)+s_{1(2)}^{\text{in}}$.
+The block labeled by ``$\Phi_c$" is the phase controller block which adjusts the phase of the propagation delayed optical field $a^{\text{out}}_1$ and also locks to the desired value; and thereby the resultant field is fed into cavity 2.
+This block serves an important role in synchronization as discussed later and this can be realized by using optical phase-locking scheme \cite{ristic2009optical,arafin2017heterodyne}.
+Assuming the propagating distance to be small, the effect of attenuation in the fiber should also be minimum and thereby the efficiency $\eta$ can be set to $1$.
+The semiclassical equation of motions of the variables $a_{1,2}$ and $b_{1,2}$, in the rotating frame of driving laser, are written as \cite{aspelmeyer2014cavity}